Three Ways to Make Your Wedding Music Memorable

 Most couples choose to have music at their weddings, whether they hire a DJ or choose to have a live band performing at their party.
 While music as wedding entertainment will always have a place, wouldn’t it be great if for your own upcoming wedding you had some options that were a little different from those we traditionally choose from?

-Here are three options for you to do something differently and make your wedding music memorable and a little bit different.
+Here are three options for you to do something different and make your wedding music memorable and a little bit different.

 Hire a Jukebox

 Hiring an American 50’s diner jukebox probably won’t be cheap, but at least it’ll give everyone the opportunity to choose some of the music that will play at your party.
 It also means you don’t need to worry about liaising with a DJ throughout the evening, or being summoned onto a platform to give a speech that you really don’t want to give.

 As well as being a great way to do music differently, if you’ve opted for a 50’s style theme at your wedding then this is a great way to top it all off.
 Remember when looking into jukebox hire if it can be organized so all your favourite songs are available.
 It might be worth finding out how you can override it so you maintain some sense of control, too!

 When it comes to left field wedding party ideas, this is perhaps one of the wackiest we’ve ever heard.